Gazi Jasim Uddin: Early life

 Uddin was the president of the Patuakhali District unit of the Bangladesh Islami Chhatra Shibir, the student wing of Bangladesh Jamaat-e-Islami.

 Career

-In May 2004, Uddin, Assistant Police Commissioner (Detective Branch) of the Chittagong Metropolitan Police, and Commissioner Amjad Hossain was summoned by the Election Commission for allegedly favouring the ruling party candidate Mir Mohammad Nasir Uddin.
+In May 2004, Uddin, assistant police commissioner (detective branch) of the Chittagong Metropolitan Police, and Commissioner Amjad Hossain were summoned by the Election Commission for allegedly favouring the ruling party candidate Mir Mohammad Nasiruddin, a charge they denied.

 Uddin was the deputy commissioner of the Khulna Metropolitan Police.
 In January 2007, he was appointed the superintendent of police of Sherpur District.
 He enjoyed favorable postings during the 2001 to 2006 rule of the Bangladesh Nationalist Party and Bangladesh Jamaat-e-Islami.
 He later served as the superintendent of police of Kushtia District.

-After the fall of the Sheikh Hasina led Awami League government, Uddin was promoted to Deputy Inspector General of Police.
+After the fall of the Sheikh Hasina-led Awami League government, Uddin was promoted to deputy inspector general of police.

-In March 2025, Uddin was appointed chief of the Criminal Investigation Department replacing Md Matiur Rahman Sheikh.
+In March 2025, Uddin was appointed chief of the Criminal Investigation Department, replacing Md Matiur Rahman Sheikh.
 He was the director general of the Criminal Investigation Department.
 In May 2025, he was appointed head of the Industrial Police.